What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Hot/cold, wet and dry: Hot almost all year around, there is however a highland area to escape to where, in winter months, it can get fairly chilly.

-• Typical tourist trail: Virtually all flights land in Manila (although you can enter the country in Cebu) Manila like any big Asian city has nightmare traffic and heavy pollution.
+• Typical tourist trail: Virtually all flights land in Manila (although you can enter the country in Cebu or regionally at the ex.
+USA airbase of Angeles/Clark - 2-4 hours North of Manila).
+Manila like any big Asian city has nightmare traffic and heavy pollution.
 From there on, there is no tourist trail as such.
 Many travellers will leave by air for Cebu (onto Bohol) or Boracay.
 Many will bus north to Baguio and onto Banaue and further north.
 For those on limited time the closest resort/dive site is Puerto Galera.

-• Costs: US$25-40, depending on your passion for Scuba, beer and AC rooms.
+• Costs: US$30-45, depending on your passion for Scuba, beer and AC rooms.
 Heading into rural areas you will be hard pushed to spend even half of this.
+It is worth noting that the Philippines was previously a great value destination (now Indonesia, Vietnam and even Malaysia can be better value) and most recent report/experiences complain of poor value (especially Manila and major beach resorts).

 • Money: ATMs plentiful in any large town.
 However don't get caught out by lack of ATMs at Clark Airport (where inter-regional budget flights sometimes land and you'll need some cash for the two-four hour bus ride to Manila) and on Palawan.
 Most hard currency will change in big cities and tourist enclaves.
 US dollars as good as Filipino Peso.